 Medical Editor: John P. Cunha, DO, FACOEP

-Cafcit (caffeine citrate) is used to treat breathing problems in premature infants.
-It is a central nervous system stimulant.
-This medication is available in generic form.
-Common side effects include nausea, vomiting, stomach upset, headache, trouble sleeping, restlessness, poor feeding, rash or dry skin.
+Cafcit (caffeine citrate) is a central nervous system stimulant used to treat breathing problems in premature infants.
+Cafcit is available in generic form.
+Common side effects of Cafcit include:

 Our Cafcit (caffeine citrate) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.